Create PCBs with the direct toner method

 Remove dust and fingerprints on the board with acetone.
 That is important, otherwise the toner will not retain.

 Cut out the layout an put it with the printed side on the board.
-If neccessary, you can fix the layout with Scotch Tape.
+If necessary, you can fix the layout with Scotch Tape.

 3. Ironing